GVSU-Computing-Club/dotnet-webapi-sample/README.md

-Post on this lecture (Week 1): https://gvsucomputingclub.com/posts/Getting%20Started%20with%20.NET%20Core/
+Post on this code: https://gvsucomputingclub.com/posts/EntityFramework/

-Switch to the branch `EntityFramework` to see lecture 2 code.
+`master` branch holds code from week 1: https://gvsucomputingclub.com/posts/Getting%20Started%20with%20.NET%20Core/

 <!-- 1.
 After we move the WeatherForecast class to Models, lets create our own controllers and models.
 First we will create a `CISClass.cs` class